alex5105/FaceCommander/README.md

 2. Run `facecommander.exe`

 # Run the code on Windows
+Paths have forward slash separators to be compatible with PowerShell and other command line interpreters.

 1. Install Python 3.10 for Windows, from here for example.
     [python.org/downloads/release/python-31011/](https://www.python.org/downloads/release/python-31011/)